abpio/abp-commercial-docs/en/others/penetration-test-report.md

 **Explanation**:

 There are 3 URLs that are reported as exposing error messages.
 This is a false-positive alert.
-All these endpoints returns Internal Server Error and there is no sensetive information disclosed.
+All these endpoints return Internal Server Error and there is no sensitive information disclosed.

 ### Content Security Policy (CSP) Header Not Set [Risk: Medium] — Positive (Fixed)